cloudflare/cloudflare-docs/content/api-shield/security/jwt-validation/jwt-worker.md

 # Configure the Worker for JWT Validation

-Use a Worker to automatically keep your identity provider’s latest public key in the JWT Validation configuration.
+Use a Worker to automatically keep your identity provider's latest public key in the JWT Validation configuration.

 ## Prerequisites

 - Find your zone ID.
 You can locate this ID in your zone overview in the [Cloudflare dashboard](https://dash.cloudflare.com/).
-- Find your identity provider’s JSON Web Key Set (JWKs) URL.
+- Find your identity provider's JSON Web Key Set (JWKs) URL.
 Identity providers commonly list it in Open Authorization (OAuth) settings.
 - Create a [Token Validation Configuration](/api-shield/security/jwt-validation/#add-a-token-validation-configuration).
 - [Create a new API token](https://dash.cloudflare.com/profile/api-tokens) with the API Gateway `Write` permission.